Handmade Ziloo Carpet

 Textile manufacturing is one of the native Iranian arts and has a millennia-long history, ranging from Pazirak, the renowned Achaemenid rugs, to exquisite Sassanid woven fabrics or Seljuk woven fabrics, and to the exquisite Safavid era fabrics and carpets that flourished during the Safavid era.
 All of which represent the precious and long-lived history of this art in Iranian life.

-province has always been one of the most important textile manufacturing centers in Iran and besides its unique and graceful art and architecture, it is also famous for weaving various types of textiles, such as carpet weaving, lacework, embroidery, shawl weaving, cashmere, velvet, and especially Zilou weaving.
-Persian Zilou is a simple, durable, cool, and hygienic floor covering.
+province has always been one of the most important textile manufacturing centers in Iran and besides its unique and graceful art and architecture, it is also famous for weaving various types of textiles, such as carpet weaving, lacework, embroidery, shawl weaving, cashmere, velvet, and especially Ziloo weaving.
+Persian Ziloo is a simple, durable, cool, and hygienic floor covering.
 It is mainly made of cotton, very simple and classy.
 It has limited color diversity and the patterns woven on it are simple geometric shapes.
-Zilou motifs have deep roots in people’s culture.
+Ziloo motifs have deep roots in people’s culture.
 This simplicity and sincerity match the architecture and the spirit of the people in this area.

-Making Zilou has been a popular art among Iranians and it seems that it has a long history in Iranian art and culture.
+Making Ziloo has been a popular art among Iranians and it seems that it has a long history in Iranian art and culture.
 The reason Iran has become the cradle of the most stunning and valuable carpet weaving in the world has been the subject of much debate; no matter what the reason, these works demonstrate Iranians’ enthusiasm to make their living environment as beautiful as possible.
 They were looking for this beauty by creating variety.

 *Buy online Persian zilou*

-Zilou is also one of these precious arts, which demonstrates the precise and delicate way that Iranians look at things.
+Ziloo is also one of these precious arts, which demonstrates the precise and delicate way that Iranians look at things.
 It is not possible to determine accurately where this art first came from in Greater Iran, because there is no exact history and no written sources with the information to examine the historical background of this carpet.
-There is no explicit reference to Zilou in existing historical sources, and only where there is a name for a building, especially a mosque, is there a description of the location and of the assets including and among them maybe Zilou.
+There is no explicit reference to Zilou in existing historical sources, and only where there is a name for a building, especially a mosque, is there a description of the location and the assets including and among them maybe Zilou.
 Even such text contains little information about Zilou after Islam and none about the features of this art before Islam.

 ZilouAlthough the Zilou made in Yazd has an undeniable identity based on the inscriptions and every mosque and religious place throughout Iran has a mark of it, it is a pity that today, after so many centuries, even in its cities of origin, Meybod and Ardakan (cities in the Province of Yazd), this art remains obsolete and is being wiped out from among carpet weavers.
 Meybod is one of the important centers of Zilou production and has undoubtedly contributed to the development and prosperity of this kind of carpet.
 Almost all the existing masterpieces of Zilou art come from this city.
 Unfortunately despite the beauties and the prominence of this kind of carpet, there is no proper research on this art, while Zilou making art has a large research capacity in many aspects.

-What is Zilou?
+What is Ziloo?

-Zilou is a durable floor covering very suitable for desert areas.
+Ziloo is a durable floor covering very suitable for desert areas.
 It is one of the oldest handicrafts of Yazd city which dates back to centuries before Islam.
-In his travelogue, Naserkhosro, the famous Iranian poet, mentions the existence of about 500 workshops of Zilou making only in the city of Toon which is in East Iran.
-In Hodud-al-Alam (the first Persian book of geography) Persian Zilou is recorded as one of the most important floor coverings in mosques in Iran four centuries after the rise of Islam.
+In his travelogue, Naserkhosro, the famous Iranian poet, mentions the existence of about 500 workshops of Ziloo making only in the city of Toon which is in East Iran.
+In Hodud-al-Alam (the first Persian book of geography) Persian Ziloo is recorded as one of the most important floor coverings in mosques in Iran four centuries after the rise of Islam.
 This carpet which is made of cotton threads, although very simple in appearance, enjoys complicated techniques that reflect the rich culture and thought of the people making it.
 This carpet is similar to straw mats in the way it is woven and the motifs used to decorate it.
 The word Xylography, meaning engraving on wood in English, has roots in the word Zilou.

-Zilou is categorized based on its functions, sizes, and colors.
+Zilou is categorized based on its functions, sizes, and colours.
 This carpet is usually woven in various sizes of 2*3 and 3*4.
 Of course, there are the ones woven in larger sizes of 5*6 or even 10 available as well but very rarely.
 Zilous, especially in bigger sizes, were mostly used in mosques, and smaller sizes were used in houses.
-Persian Zilou for mosques and shrines were usually woven in white and blue colors to be in graceful harmony with the tile work in holy places.
+Persian Zilou for mosques and shrines were usually woven in white and blue colours to be in graceful harmony with the tile work in holy places.
 Those woven in blue and red were called Johari Zilou and had lower quality.
 The highest quality Zilou was called Naftal which was woven in green and orange and mostly used inside the houses.
-This choice of colors was in harmony with Persian carpets which were usually woven in deep red colors.
-Even though only two main colors have always been used to make Zilou, still the final product is always elegant and attractive.
+This choice of colours was in harmony with Persian carpets which were usually woven in deep red colours.
+Even though only two main colours have always been used to make Zilou, still the final product is always elegant and attractive.
 Sometimes various patterns and motifs were also added, such as verses from the Quran or geometric shapes and these added to the beauty of Zilou.
 To keep the variety of designs for Zilou texture, the chand-dari mapping device was replaced by more advanced Zilou design-making devices.
 Over time Zilou weavers preferred simpler and more prominent designs such as triangular, knot map, Gachkeneh, Pileh, Patte Toure, and Zenjlu.

 A Brief History of Zilou